Craig Clifford MD, MS

-Rebecca comes from an extensive background in patient care management, long term care, pain management, and wound care.
+Rebecca comes from an extensive background in patient care management, long-term care, pain management, and wound care.
 After 12 years of focusing on those areas, Rebecca decided to expand her skills by taking both the Phlebotomy and Certified Clinical Medical Assisting courses at Ohio School of Phlebotomy.
 Since then, she has worked as a full-time paramedical examiner and has enjoyed offering outstanding care to her patients.
 She also worked as a substitute instructor for OSP and leads instruction for many of our off-site learning opportunities.
-Rebecca quickly became the Campus Coordinator at the Ohio Campus and has since moved to in charge of operations as the Associate Operations Officer.
+Rebecca quickly became the Campus Coordinator at the Ohio Campus and has since moved into overseeing operations as the Chief Operations Officer.

 Felicity Rennison, CCMA

 Felicity worked in retail management for several years before completing her phlebotomy course at Ohio School of Phlebotomy in 2016.
 Following the completion of her program, she worked as a phlebotomist for institutions such as the America Red Cross and Adena Regional Medical Center before pursuing her CCMA certification.
 After successfully gaining her CCMA credential from Fortis College in 2018, Felicity gained experience in pediatric care at Nationwide Childrens Hospital.
 Felicity is passionate about healthcare and is excited to assist prospective and current students make their way into the medical field by overseeing school growth and operational quality standards for Ohio School of Phlebotomy and its network of sister schools.

 Angela Demons, DC